 Fully-outdoor program, year-round.
 Being in nature is healthy.
-As a member of the Timber Wolf Pack, your child will participate in outdoor activities, archery, camping, crafts, games, stories, campfires, earning badges, and other activities which will build their confidence and give them opportunities for adventure.
+As a member of the Timber Wolf Pack, your child will participate in outdoor activities, camping, crafts, games, skills, campfires, and other activities which will build their confidence and give them opportunities for adventure.
 The program is built on learning by doing and trying new things, with an emphasis on active outdoor activities.
 The program is based on The Wolf Cub’s Handbook by Baden-Powell.